fullsoak/deno-examples/README.md

 ## Available commands

-This example is written on & for Deno ecosystem.
-In theory, it's compatible with Node.js and Bun (corresponding example repos are welcomed as PRs).
+This repo is prepared for the Deno runtime.

 Install Deno: https://docs.deno.com/runtime/getting_started/installation/